EvernodeXRPL/evernode-docs/docs/source/hosts/maintenance.md

     - Moving your registration to a different host
     - Reinstalling the host OS
     - Replacing a damaged host.
-    - Transfering the ownership to a different XRPL account.
+    - Transferring the ownership to a different XRPL account.

 In the above cases you can initiate an evernode transfer from your original account and then install Evernode on the new Host using the transfer information.
 The re-installation will not cost the regular host registration fee.
 It will just be a 1 Now(1*10<sup>-8</sup> EVRs)).